kakekomu/functional-types/packages/remote-data/README.md

 This means you will not need to handle the request state with booleans like `isFetching` or `isFailed`, resulting in a much safer and concise code.

 Under the hood, these four types are simple objects with a `type` field.
-You will need to do a `switch` or `if` statement in order to get the wrapped value (see the example below).
+You can use a `switch` or `if` statement to get the wrapped value (see the example below).

-### Main concerns

-- usable with Next.js (to be able to use inside the getInitialProps method, it needs to be serializable)
-- type safety
-- Elm-like functional API

 # Example use case